faizanlaflames/the-weathaaa/README.md

 # the-weathaaa

-Containerized React application that uses the OpenWeatherAPI to display the weather and conditons in any city.
+Containerized React application that uses the OpenWeatherAPI to display the current weather conditons in any city.
+Users can opt into geolocation or enter in a city of their choice.

 Features a modern UI with dynamically shifting color gradients, a sleek, responsive weather card, and interactive elements,enhanced by subtle animations and floating particles to create an engaging experience.